Lilyy2565/hypixelautotip/README.md

 ## What it does
 Automatically tips all players with active boosters on the Hypixel Network around every 15 minutes using /tipall so you dont have to.

-When you first join Hypixel just press `NumPad1` (rebindable in Minecraft's keybinds settings) and it will start autotipping players.
-You can then press `NumPad1` again and it will stop autotipping.
+Hypixel Autotip will automatically tip all players when you first join the server, and then every 15 minutes after that.
+You can also press `NumPad1` to toggle autotipping.
+(Rebindable in the controls).

 ## Installation
 - Avaliable at modrinth at: [https://modrinth.com/mod/hypixelautotip](https://modrinth.com/mod/hypixelautotip)